BuvinJT/distbuilder/docs/QtCpp.md

 QMake is a very powerful mechanism, and these `.pro` files can be customized extensively to setup complex build processes.
 In addition to `.pro` files, Qt uses more dynamic, user specific `.pro.user` files.
-These are normally managed via Qt Creator tools, and not directly edited.
+These are normally managed via Qt Creator tools, and not directly edited (though they may be).
 For extended information about such, you may wish to refer to any/all of the following links:

 * [Opening Projects](https://doc.qt.io/qtcreator/creator-project-opening.html)